**FIG Program for 2020/2021 is cancelled due to Covid-19 pandemic, stay tuned for more information**

 - Attend the mandatory orientation meeting.

-In addition, applicants must be 8th graders attending a middle or intermediate school within the 58th State Assembly District for the 2017-18 academic year.
-And they must also be in possession of at least a 2.5 un-weighted GPA.
+In addition, applicants must be incoming 8th graders that live in the 58th State Assembly District for the 2020-2021 academic year.

 Our goal is to select a few accomplished students who have both the desire and dedication required to better their communities and their lives through this program.